Table of Contents

 Some colleges may consider the essay score to gain insights into a student’s critical thinking, ability to analyze complex issues, and articulate thoughts coherently.
 Opting to take the essay portion may reflect a commitment to showcasing a broader range of academic skills.

-Practical tips to improve SAT scores
+Practical Tips to Improve SAT scores

 Understanding the SAT scoring formula might help students improve their study habits and, as a result, their test-taking efficiency.
 The following methods can be helpful in this scenario: